shriya2603/go-order-service/README.md

 ## Features
 - Create Order: Lets the user to create a order with help of product and customer details
-- Update Order Status: Lets the
+- Update Order Status: Lets the user to update the status of the order
+- Update Order product : Lets the user to update the product id

 ## Sample API s
 http://localhost:8080/v1/order/create